c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

            '1': the sample belongs to the control group;
            '2': the sample belongs to the treatment test case group.

+     The design file only accepts 1 for control, 2 for treatment and 0 for other samples that do not need to compare.

+.. warning::  Incorrect Design File Format

+     Please note that the first and second column in the design file must be sample name and histone mark/binding protein respectively.

+     **If the user specifies any value other than the permitted ones above in the design file, the pipeline will fail.**

 Example Run
 -----------